Breakthrough Movie Soundtrack

 “Hold On” was born within a couple of hours that night, and Mickey sang it beautifully over Karen’s bare piano track.

-The next day, when I would have been landing in NYC for my gig, we were back in the studio layering background part after background part, changing our singing voices each time, until it sounded like a massive group of people singing behind Mickey’s vocal.
+The next day, when I would have been landing in NYC for my gig, we were back in the studio layering background part over background part, changing our singing voices each time, until it sounded like a massive group of people singing behind Mickey’s vocal.
 Karen layered a ton of strings on the track and mixed the final version.
 Basically, 3 girls in a room ended up sounding like a full choir symphonic masterpiece!.
 (Thanks to KAREN, producer extraordinaire!)

 Karen sent it off to the movie’s music supervisor…and within 24 hours we got the thumbs-up.
 We had the spot!

 A few months later, we were special guests at a private VIP screening party in Nashville hosted by actress Chrissie Metz and producer DeVon Franklin.
-We got to sit in the half-empty theater with our publishers and friends and watch the movie in its entirety, with tears streaming down our faces.
+We got to sit in the theater with our publishers and friends and watch the movie in its entirety, with tears streaming down our faces.
 Karen and I elbowed each other and whispered “HERE IT IS, HERE IT IS!!” when the scene with our song in it played.
 Mickey and I hugged each other and cried our makeup off.
 And my proud hubby took a picture of my name rolling up the screen in the music credits at the end.

 A lot of things can go wrong in life, but it just takes a few things going really right to fill your heart right back up.